29 +1 Fibromyalgia-Friendly Exercises to Get You Moving Again

 Drop 20!

 I’m telling you, by the end of your routine, you’ll be fit for the Army!
 Push-ups can be hard on your arms and torso, so don’t worry if you have to rest your knees on the floor.
 Actually, I’ve never been able to do a floor push-up.
 I find that wall push-ups are a perfectly acceptable alternative.
-Standing facing the wall, place your hands at shoulder-level and gently lean then push back.
-For the purpose of moving your body, it is just as effective.

 21- Weight training

-Note: unlike a lot of low impact exercises, weight training or strength training needs to be done right.
+Note: unlike many low-impact exercises, weight or strength training needs to be done right.
 Let’s put it this way: if you don’t perform dance moves perfectly, there is no harm done.
-But, if you lift weights the incorrect way, you can damage your joints, tendons, ligaments and muscles.
-It is crucial to understand what the proper technique is before you start.
-You can either seek help from the employees at your local health club, or you can look for sources online.
+But, if you lift weights the incorrect way, you can damage your joints, tendons, ligaments, and muscles.

 22- I’m a gamer, dude!